Chris Conley (American football): 2015

 The Kansas City Chiefs selected Conley in the third round (76th overall) of the 2015 NFL draft.
 He was the 12th wide receiver selected in 2015.
 On May 14, 2015, the Chiefs signed Conley to a four-year, $3.12 million contract that includes a signing bonus of $712,434.

 Throughout his first training camp, Conley competed against De'Anthony Thomas, Jason Avant, Frankie Hammond, and Albert Wilson for the No. 2 wide receiver role.
 Conley suffered an injury during training camp after having a strong start in OTA's.
 Head coach Andy Reid named Conley the fifth wide receiver on the depth chart, behind Jeremy Maclin, Albert Wilson, Jason Avant, and De'Anthony Thomas.

 He made his professional regular season debut in the Chiefs' season-opening 27–20 victory over the Houston Texans.
 On September 28, 2015, Conley caught his first career reception on a 16-yard pass by Alex Smith before being tackled by Green Bay Packers safety Haha Clinton-Dix in the fourth quarter of a 38–28 loss.
 The following week, he earned his first career start after Albert Wilson was unable to play due to a recurring shoulder injury.
 Conley finished the 36–21 loss at the Cincinnati Bengals with two receptions for 53 yards.
 On October 25, 2015, Conley caught a season-high six passes for 63 receiving yards and a touchdown during the Chiefs' 23–13 win against the Pittsburgh Steelers.
 He made his first career touchdown reception on a six-yard pass from Alex Smith in the fourth quarter to seal the Chiefs' victory.
 He finished his rookie season in with 17 receptions for 199 receiving yards and one touchdown in 16 games and five starts.

 The Chiefs finished second in the AFC West with an 11–5 record and received a playoff berth as a wildcard team.
-On January 9, 2016, Conley played in his first career playoff game and caught one pass for a nine-yard touchdown during the Chiefs' 30–0 American Football Conference (AFC) Wildcard victory over the Texans.
-The following game, Conley caught five passes for 33 yards as the Chiefs lost 27–20 to the New England Patriots in the AFC Divisional playoff game.
+On January 9, 2016, Conley played in his first career playoff game and caught one pass for a nine-yard touchdown during the Chiefs' 30–0 American Football Conference (AFC) Wild Card round victory over the Texans.
+The following game, Conley caught five passes for 33 yards as the Chiefs lost 27–20 to the New England Patriots in the AFC Divisional Round playoff game.